paolinomanghi/elixir_bari_2025/README.md

 ```
  nextflow run metashot/mag-illumina \
+   --assembler "megahit" \
    --reads '../fastq/*_R{1,2}.fastq.gz' \
-   --outdir results
+   --outdir results \
+   -with-report report.html
 ```
-This commamnd runs the assembly and binning workflow using pired-ends read files in the ../fastq/ directory.
+This commamnd runs the assembly (using megahit) and binning workflow using pired-ends read files in the ../fastq/ directory.
 With this syntax, each "\*_R1.fastq.gz" file will be matched with the corresponding "\*_R2.fastq.gz" file.
+The workflow will produce two folders and one report file:
+* the report.html file contains a report of the tasks run by the workflow with details on the resources used and outcome
-The workflow will produce two folders: "work" that contains intermediate files, and the "results" folder that contains results files
+* the "work" directory that contains intermediate files
+* the "results" folder that contains results files.
+The results directory contains:
+    * scaffolds: scaffolds for each input sample;
+    * bins: genome bins produced by Metabat2;
+    * unbinned: unbinned contigs;
+    * stats_scaffolds.tsv: scaffold statistics;